 </Observation>

-In order to determine that the first related item corresponds to "Systolic" in the structure definition, so that it can determine which additional constraints for a sub-list the item conforms, the system checks the values of the elements.
+In order to determine that the first related item corresponds to "Systolic" in the structure definition, so that it can determine to which additional constraints for a sublist the item conforms, the system checks the values of the elements.
 In this case, the "name" element in the target resource can be used to determine which slice that target refers to.
-This element is called the â€œdiscriminatorâ€.
+This element is called the ”discriminator”.

 Discriminator

-In the general case, systems processing resources using a structure definition that slices a list can determine which slice an item in the list to by checking whether its content meets the rules specified for the slice.
-This requires for a processor to be able to check all the rules applied in the slice and to do so speculatively in a depth-first fashion.
+In the general case, systems processing resources using a structure definition that slices a list can determine the slice corresponding to an item in the list by checking whether its content meets the rules specified for the slice.
+This would require a processor to be able to check all the rules applied in the slice and to do so speculatively in a depth-first fashion.
 Neither of these is appropriate for an operational system, and particularly not for generated code.
-For this reason, a slice can nominate a set of fields that act as a "discriminator" - they are used to tell the slices apart.
+Thus, to provide a better way to distinguish slices, a slice can designate a set of fields that act as a "discriminator" - they are used to tell the slices apart.

-When a discriminator is provided, the composite of the values of the elements nominated in the discriminator is unique and distinct for each possible slice and applications can easily determine which slice an item in a list is.
-The intention is that this can be done in generated code, e.g. using a switch/case statement.
+When a discriminator is provided, the composite of the values of the elements designated in the discriminator is unique and distinct for each possible slice and applications can easily determine which slice an item in a list is.
+The intention is that this can be done in generated code, e.g., using a switch/case statement.
 When slicing elements with a choice of types, the discrimnator SHALL be "@type".

-When a constraining structure nominates one or more discriminators, it SHALL fix the value of the element for each discriminator for each slice (using ElementDefinition.fixed[x]), or if the element has a terminology binding, it SHALL be associated with a complete binding with a required Value Set that enumerates the list of possible codes in the value set.
+When a constraining structure designates one or more discriminators, it SHALL fix the value of the element for each discriminator for each slice (using ElementDefinition.fixed[x]), or if the element has a terminology binding, it SHALL be associated with a complete binding with a required Value Set that enumerates the list of possible codes in the value set.
 The structure definition SHALL ensure that there is no overlap between the set of values and/or codes in the value sets between slices.
 Note: At present, only a fixed value or a required value set should be used for slicing; using ElementDefinition.pattern[x]) is not recommended as a basis for slicing while issues related to this are investigated during the DSTU period.

 It is the composite (combined) values of the discriminators that are unique, not each discriminator alone.
-For example, a slice on a list of items that are references to other resources could nominate fields from different resources, where each resource only has one of the nominated elements, as long as they are distinct across slices.
+For example, a slice on a list of items that are references to other resources could designate fields from different resources, where each resource only has one of the designated elements, as long as they are distinct across slices.

-A structure definition is not required to nominate any discriminator at all for a slice, but those that don't identify discriminators are describing content that is very difficult to process, and so this is discouraged.
+A structure definition is not required to designate any discriminator at all for a slice, but those that don't identify discriminators are describing content that is very difficult to process, and so this is discouraged.

 Within a structure definition, a slice is defined using multiple element entries that share a path but have distinct names.
 These entries together form a "slice group" that is: